firasuke/awesome/README.md

 * [muslpi](https://github.com/repk/muslpi): CLFS (Cross Linux From Scratch) build system for raspberry pi using the musl libc

+* [mutiny](https://mutiny.red/): BSD-inspired Linux system and research project aiming to be a testbed for interesting system design, forward thinking design choices, minimalism, and fun computing

 * [myLinux](https://github.com/troglobit/myLinux): A small UNIX like OS for embedded systems